thestephencasper/mechanistic_interpretability_challenge/README.md

 ## Rewards:

-If you send me one of the two labeling functions along with a mechanisic interpretability justification for it, I'll give you a prize (TBD) and sing your praises on twitter.
+If you send me code for one of the two labeling functions along with a mechanisic interpretability justification for it, the prize is a $750 donation to a high-impact charity of your choice.
+So the total prize pool is $1,500 for both challenges.
+Thanks for Neel Nanda for contributing $500!